 - 1 pound chapulines (grasshoppers)

 - Dash salt (or to taste)

-- You will need to pull the wings and legs off of each chapuline.
+Pull the wings and legs off of each chapuline (grasshopper).
+Discard.

-- Heat the oil in a shallow pan and saute the garlic, chile and the onions until the onions are translucent.
+Heat the oil in a shallow pan over medium-high heat.
+Sauté the garlic, chile, and the onion until the onion is translucent.

-- With a slotted spoon, remove and discard the onions, chile and the garlic from the oil, leaving the oil in the pan.
+With a slotted spoon, remove and discard the onions, chile, and garlic from the oil, leaving the oil in the pan.

 Sauté the chapulines in the oil until they are brown and crispy.